-Drivers are reminded that they enter the campus at their own risk and are subject to the University's Traffic, Parking and Permit Regulations.
+If you are driving you are reminded that you enter the campus at your own risk and are subject to the University's Traffic, Parking and Permit Regulations.
 Pay and Display parking is available on the main campus and the Sports Park.
-Entry is via Kingston Lane.
+Entry is via Kingston Lane only.

 Parking restrictions are operational between 8am to 4.30pm, Monday to Friday.

 Parking Permits for visitors and staff are provided by the University’s main Reception desk located in the Eastern Gateway Building.
 A valid Brunel parking permit or Pay & Display ticket must be clearly displayed in the windscreen of your vehicle.

 You should only park in a bay pertaining to the type of permit issued or in a Pay & Display space if you have purchased a ticket.
 A vehicle not displaying a valid Brunel parking permit or Pay & Display ticket is at risk of receiving a Parking Charge Notice.

-If you have been issued a permit to park in advance, as you enter the campus you can turn either left or right at the first roundabout.
-At the barrier please use the key pad, press CLEAR followed by the PIN number XXXXX (printed on the reverse of the permit) and end the transaction by pressing ENT.
+If you have been issued a parking permit in advance of your visit, as you enter the campus you can turn either left or right at the first roundabout as you enter the campus.
+When you reach the barrier, follow the instructions on the reverse of the permit.
 If you have a problem accessing the barriers press the Security CALL button for advice.

 Once through the barrier, you can park in a designated parking bay as indicated on your permit.

-If you have not been issued with a permit to park in advance, follow the signs to Main Reception within the Eastern Gateway.
-Please park in the 15-minute waiting area while you report to Reception.
+If you have not been issued with a parking permit in advance of your visit, follow the signs to Main Reception within the Eastern Gateway and report to Reception.

 If you have any enquiries please contact the University’s main Reception service on the numbers provided below.

 Tel +44 (0)1895 265800

 Brunel Applicant and Open Day Visitors

-Visitors coming to the University for a Brunel Applicant Day by car must check the specific parking arrangements for these events.
-For Saturday Open Days parking is unrestricted and generally there are no issues with parking on campus.
+If you are coming to the University for a Brunel Applicant Day by car you must check the specific parking arrangements for these events.
+For Saturday Open Days parking is unrestricted and there are generally no issues with parking on campus.